North Weston, Somerset

-North Weston is a village in the North Somerset district of Somerset, England.
-It lies between Portishead and Weston-in-Gordano, within the town council area of Portishead.
+North Weston is a village in the civil parish of Portishead, in the North Somerset district of Somerset, England.
+It lies between Portishead and Weston-in-Gordano, within the parish of Portishead.
 In the 2001 census the North Weston ward (which includes the Redcliffe Bay area of Portishead) had a population of 3,890.

 At the north end of the village is Gordano School.
 To the west of the village lies Weston Big Wood.

 North Weston was historically a hamlet in the parish of Portishead.
-It was created a separate civil parish in 1894.
-In 1993 the parish was united with Portishead.
+It was created a separate civil parish on 31 December 1894.
+On 1 April 1993 the parish was reunited with Portishead.
+The name of the parish was then "Portishead and North Weston" from 1993 to 2011 when the name was changed to just Portishead.
+In 1971 the parish had a population of 2469.